uga-libraries/aip-aptrust/README.md

 ## Workflow

 This is a batch workflow, which undertakes the following steps on each AIP in a folder.
-If an anticipated error is encountered, it is added to the script log and the bag is moved to a folder named with the error to avoid further processing.
+If an anticipated error is encountered, it is added to the script log, and the bag is moved to a folder named with the error to avoid further processing.

-1. Unzip and untar the AIP, resulting in a bag.
+1. Unzips and untars the AIP, resulting in a bag.
+Validate the bag.

-2. Validate the bag against APTrust requirements.
+2. Validates the bag against APTrust requirements.
 Stops processing if the limits are exceeded.
    * The entire bag must be under 5 TB.
-   * No file or directory name can exceed 255 characters, including extension.
+   * No file or directory name can be 0 characters or exceed 255 characters, including extension.

-3. Add fields to the bagit-info.txt file using default values or information from the preservation.xml file in the AIP.
+3. Adds fields to the bagit-info.txt file using default values or information from the preservation.xml file in the AIP.

-4. Add an additional metadata file, aptrust-info.txt, to the bag. the metadata file uses default values or information from the preservation.xml file in the AIP.
+4. Adds a metadata file, aptrust-info.txt, to the bag.
+The metadata file uses default values or information from the preservation.xml file in the AIP.

 5. Replaces invalid characters in file and directory names (cannot start with a dash or include five whitespace characters) with underscores and creates a log of name changes.
 This is done after updating the bag metadata so that the path to the preservation.xml file is not changed.

-6. Validate and tar the bag.
+6. Validates and tars the bag.

 ## Explanation of fields added to bagit.info.txt: